ghaiklor/uwcua-vii/README.md

 I have deployed server to DigitalOcean, so it should be work.

-Type `calc <expression>` and send this message.
+Type `exec <expression>` and send this message.
-You will get respond with result of this expression.
+You will get respond with result of this `expression`.

 ## Installation